ajinkyakulkarni/CommodityADS2016Code/README.md

 The code has been reasonably tested by the author, but no guarantees are made about its quality or behavior.
 I.e. the code is provided "as is", without any implicit warranty of merchantability.

-I have added a sample chapter for preview.
-Beware that the it's in full color while the book is printed in black and white.
+I added a sample chapter for preview.
+Beware that it's in full color while the book is printed in black and white.

 Github seems to have a bug in downloading the slides--the best way to get them is to download the entire repository.